A case study of Consistent Vehicle Routing Problem with Time Windows: Introduction

 \subsection{Problem Characteristics}

 In the literature, this kind of situation is often modeled as the Consistent Vehicle Routing Problem (ConVRP).
-ConVRP was introduced in \cite{groer2009}, motivated by the importance to provide high-quality customer service in the small package shipping industry.
+ConVRP was introduced in \cite{groer2009}, motivated by the importance of providing high-quality customer service in the small package shipping industry.
 It takes into account time and person consistencies.

 The small package shipping industry operates in conditions that differ from the ones present at the company under study in several aspects.
 First, companies in the small package industry admit that it is important for recurring customers to receive service at about the same time over different days.
 This is not the case for the company under consideration.
 Here, the customers appreciate that the deliveries arrive within their time windows, independently of the precise moment within this time-range that the delivery occurs.